NevilArt/BsMax/README.md

 Recent Updates

+* Pose menu added to Quadmenu and some Keymap added for Pose mode.
 * Select Element enabled for Curve mode too ('5' Toggle On/Off)
 * Select Element enabled for 3DsMax mode ('5' Toggle On/Off, 'Ctrl + 5' Open Setting Dialog)
 * Keymap updated (Clipt Editor for 3DsMax mode) and some keymap issues fixed.